Vanderbilt Acceptance Rate: Class of 2030 Admissions Statistics

 Note: RD figures are estimates derived by subtracting ED data from overall totals in Vanderbilt’s official admissions announcements and Common Data Set.

 Vanderbilt’s RD admissions have become significantly more competitive over the past decade.
-The Class of 2029 marks the most selective cycle, with only 3.26% of 43,322 applicants admitted.
+The Class of 2030 marks the most selective cycle on record, with only 2.84% of 48,720 applicants admitted.

 Vanderbilt Transfer Acceptance Rate

-Vanderbilt’s transfer admission rate is notably higher than its first-year acceptance rate of 5.86% for the Class of 2028.
-Of 3,202 applicants, 698 were admitted, resulting in a 21.80% acceptance rate.
-While still competitive, transfer admission offers significantly better odds of getting accepted.
+Vanderbilt’s transfer admission rate is notably higher than its first-year acceptance rate of 4.08% for the Class of 2030.
+While still competitive, transfer admission offers significantly better odds of being accepted.

 Vanderbilt Waitlist Acceptance Rate

-For Fall 2024, Vanderbilt University admitted 279 students from its waitlist.
+For the Class of 2029, Vanderbilt University admitted 207 students from its waitlist.
 Here’s the breakdown:

 Vanderbilt does not publish a precise acceptance rate for its waitlist.
 However, the admissions office states that it has admitted students from the waitlist every year for over 30 years, but the number of offers depends on how many admitted students decide to enroll.